Easy Cannoli Stuffed French Toast Cups

 French Toast Cups

-- 12 pieces white bread, with crusts cut off
+- 12 pieces gluten free bread, with crusts cut off

 - 4 large eggs